Regxelerator/solutions-use-case-library/README.md

 * Helper scripts such as for document processing, embedding and retrieval and LLM-specific components
 * A main orchestration script (main.py) that runs the full pipeline as an end-to-end automated workflow

+## Current use cases

+* Use case 1: Classifying financial consumer complaints
+* Use case 2: Assessing compliance of social media promotions
+* Use case 3: Assessing the effectiveness of board meetings via meeting minutes
+* Use case 4: Analyzing unstructured consultation feedback
+* Use case 5: Performing basic comparative regulatory analysis
+* Use case 6: Assessing compliance of outsourcing agreements
+* Use case 7: Augmenting fit and proper reviews
+* Use case 8: Synthesizing policy and research papers using agentic flows (beta)

 ## Setup & installation